- Share this article on Facebook

 Jolie: I worked with him on The Tourist, and one day I asked him if he’d read my script.
 I didn’t know how he’d react, since on many levels, this was a big risk.
 I wasn’t going to star in it, and I wanted to cast all local actors.
 It wasn’t a pile of good news for him.
 But he was great, and he took the chance.

-THR: Before reading the script, the Bosnian government temporarily suspended your filming permit after the Association of Women Victims of War in Bosnia objected to a Muslim woman falling in love with her Serb captor.
-But that wasn't the case -- the two fall in love before the war starts -- so the permit was reissued.
+Before reading her script, the Bosnian government temporarily suspended Jolie’s filming permit when the Association of Women Victims of War in Bosnia objected to a Muslim woman falling in love with her Serb captor.
+But, that wasn’t the case — the two fall in love before the war starts — so the film’s permit was reissued.

 Jolie: There was one woman who hadn’t read the script, and who didn’t want to meet with me.
 This is a very sensitive subject for someone who lived through these things.
 It’s only been 15 years since the war and it’s a painful memory.
 In my heart, the film was done on behalf of all people who suffered through this.
 A lot of women’s groups have seen it, and the New York premiere of the movie was co-sponsored by Women for Women International, another group founded after the war in Bosnia.
 They felt it was the right thing to support it.

 Nelson: It’s definitely not a passive movie and it makes you think.